jfjlaros/max7301/docs/usage.rst

 Set up
 ------

-Make a global class instance, i.e., put it outside of any function at the top of the sketch.
+Include the header file and make a global class instance, i.e., put it outside of any function at the top of the sketch.
 The constructor of this class takes five variables:

 +------------+-------------------+----------------+
 | position   | description       | abbreviation   |